abinash589/demo/OutdoorIBMAlerts.md

 	- aau.airQualityNotificationEnabled = 'true' and oad.activeflag = 1.
 	- Check and ensure latest alert record for the state, city, accountId and alertId is improvementalert & the latest normal alert sent is more than alert.alertFrequency 60 minutes.
 	- Insert data in accountalerts from outdooor table oad.userCity, oad.userState, oad.accountId.

   **For Deterioration Alerts**
   - Based on data in MonitoringSiteIBM msi , outdoorAirQualityDevice oad (msi.cityName = oad.userCity and msi.State = oad.userState), aa_user aau (aau.accountID = oad.accountID) and alerts al table, insert eligible records into accountalerts table which satisfies below conditions:
     - Aqi within AQI Severe threshold(200.50 to 500) : **msi.aqi >= @nominthreshold and msi.aqi <= @nomaxthreshold**, which is the severe range for AQI from AirQualityRange table.
 	- aau.airQualityNotificationEnabled = 'true' and oad.activeflag = 1.
 	- Check and ensure latest alert record for the state, city, accountId and alertId is improvementalert.
 If the latest alert sent is improvement alert, then ensure that latest normal alert sent is more than alert.alertFrequency 60 minutes.
-	- Insert data in accountalerts from outdooor table oad.userCity, oad.userState, oad.accountId
+	- Insert data in accountalerts from outdooor table oad.userCity, oad.userState, oad.accountId.

   **For Improvemnt Alert**
   - Based on data in MonitoringSiteIBM msi , outdoorAirQualityDevice oad (msi.cityName = oad.userCity and msi.State = oad.userState), aa_user aau (aau.accountID = oad.accountID) and alerts al table, insert eligible records into accountalerts table which satisfies below conditions:
     - Aqi within AQI Good threshold : msi.aqi <= improvementThreshold.